Ax-Sch/TNAMSE_geno_pheno/README.md

 ### Citation

-This code is accompanyes the manuscript "Next-generation phenotyping integrated in a national framework for patients with ultra-rare disorders improves genetic diagnostics and yields new molecular findings" which should be referenced when using this data.
+This code is accompanies the manuscript "Next-generation phenotyping integrated in a national framework for patients with ultra-rare disorders improves genetic diagnostics and yields new molecular findings" which should be referenced when using this data.